 With the sleek combover in full comeback mode, men are commonly wondering which side they should part their hair on.
-While the question, “which side to comb”, seems simple enough, the answer can be fairly involved depending on who you ask.
+While the question, “which side to comb, left or right?”, seems simple enough, the answer can be fairly involved depending on who you ask.
 The simplest advice is to locate the natural separation in your hair and then comb accordingly.

-On the other hand, some experts get downright anthropological about hair parting.
+On the other hand, some experts get downright anthropological about the hair part.
 Those folks suggest that the manner in which you part your hair – or perhaps more specifically, the type of side part hairstyle you rock – will have a direct effect on the way you’re perceived.

 Since there’s clearly more to the process than a simple “part right” or “part left” solution (we won’t even get in to “part middle”), we’ll break the whole thing down and discuss the ins and outs of each of the side part hairstyles for men.

 First, we’ll go over things every male should know, like how to locate the hair’s natural separation and then how you should keep your crown on the opposite side of combing.
 Then we’ll dive into the benefits of parting on one side vs the other regardless of which way those follicles grow.
 It is our hope, that we can finally settle the age-old debate over “what side should you part your hair”.